ABHINAV20/Selfie-on-Smile-Detection/README.md

 ## Descrption
-Python app to take selfie when it detects a smile using dlib, imutils, opencv.
+Python app to take selfie when it detects a smile.